JamesKnoblichHirst/Hertzian_Dipole_radius_animation/README.md

 ```

 Command Line Options
-Option	Description	Default
+Option | Description | Default
---save_path	File path to save the output GIF.
-If not set, displays the animation live.
-None (show only)
+--save_path | File path to save the animation as .gif.
+If not set, displays the animation live. | None (show only)
---interval	Animation frame interval in milliseconds (smaller = faster).
-100
+--interval | Animation frame interval in milliseconds (smaller = faster). | 100
---points	Number of radial points to simulate.
-30
+--points | Number of radial distance points in the field animation. | 30

 Example with custom settings:
 ```bash